wazuh/wazuh-documentation/source/getting-started/use_cases/file_integrity.rst

     "timestamp": "2020-07-12T18:07:57.676+0000"
   }

-Users can find a comprehensive summary of changes in files and registry keys in the FIM dashboard.
-In addition, it provides drill-down capabilities to view all of the details of the alerts triggered.
+In the *Integrity monitoring* module of the Wazuh dashboard, users can view all of the details of the alerts triggered and find a comprehensive summary of changes in files and registry keys.

 .. thumbnail:: ../../images/getting_started/use_case_fim.png
+   :title: Integrity monitoring module
    :align: center
    :wrap_image: No